Teradata/developer-resources/docs/install-ai-unlimited/install-manager-AWS/prod-aws-prerequisites.md

 - Optionally, the [AWS command-line interface (CLI)](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) if you prefer working with AWS CLI.

+***We can remove the CLI bullet for now, b/c we won't include CLI installation content yet.
+When we add the CLI content to Advanced topics, sometime after May 31, we might bring the bullet back.***

 - [GitHub](https://github.com) or [GitLab](https://gitlab.com) account for user authentication and storing project information.

 - Clone [AI Unlimited GitHub repository](https://github.com/Teradata/ai-unlimited).
 The **deployments** folder in the repository contains template, parameter, and policy files for deploying AI Unlimited and JupyterLab on AWS.

 	Open a terminal window, and clone the repository.

     ``` bash
     git clone https://github.com/Teradata/ai-unlimited